Hop3 Contribution Guidelines¶

 Before submitting a PR, you can run the same checks locally:

-make lint # Linting
+make lint # Linting and type checks

 Coverage Requirements¶